Luodian/Otter/README.md

 ### 🤗 Flamingo Hugging Face Model

-For future research, we rewrite the Flamingo model to hugging face format.
-Right now, you can use the 🦩 Flamingo model as a huggingface model with only two lines!
+For future research, we rewrite the 🦩 Flamingo model to hugging face format.
+Right now, you can use the 🦩 Flamingo model as a hugging face model with only two lines!

 ``` python
 from flamingo_hf import FlamingoModel